Marshmallow Popcorn Balls

 Notes

 I used Valley Pop popcorn for this recipe.
 Skinny Pop or another plain-ish popcorn work, too.
-It can be salted or unsalted, just avoid any buttery popcorns.
+It can be salted or unsalted, just avoid any overly buttery popcorns.

 Want to add more color?
 Add a few drops of food coloring to the marshmallow mixture to create a deeper color (example: add a few drops of green food coloring will create a deeper green color than just lime gelatin on its own).